Hiepresearchgroup/SynthesizedCrackImages/README.md

 # SynthesizedCrackImages
 Synthesizing Semantic Crack Images Using Propagation Simulations and GANs

 ![Demo](/model_comparison_cumulative.gif)
+Qualitative comparison of model outputs under varying levels of input noise for synthesized semantic crack images using propagation simulations and GANs.
 ## 💾 Dataset

 The comprehensive dataset used in this study consists of **90,000 images** and is available for download.
 The dataset is organized into two main parts: